SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 A feature class is a set of features, feature categories or feature classes that are expressing a common thing.
 A top-level feature class (my term) is a feature class that is not part of a larger feature class.
 A feature category (rare term) is a feature that can take on multiple values.
+A feature value is a value of a feature category.
 Alternatively, we can analyze a feature category as a set of features that together give rise to multiple values.
 ^The difference between a feature class and a feature category is that a emic unit can have multiple features from a feature class, while a feature category is mutually exclusive.